-How not to sweat during your electric bike commute?
+How to not sweat during your electric bike commute?
 How to arrive at your destination refreshed and not tired?
 What to pay attention to during your commute?

 Assuming that you have already well prepared for your trip, let’s dive into no sweat e-bike commuting tips.
 What to do and not to do during your commute.

 Ride at a steady pace, do not speed up